vrikodar/P4ck3t/P4ck3t.md

 *as CDP spits out a wealth of juicy information about the devices we might need to disable it entirely or on specific interface for better security of the network*

+**Disabling CDP entirely**

+`no cdp run` {disables CDP entirely on a device}

+*Also note that by Default CDP sends packet every 60 seconds to look for devices so it might take a delay of 60 seconds for a Device to show up in CDP neighbors*